loopmachine/re-structure/README.md

 ### Application DB

 Just like `re-frame` has one global application db structure that holds the entire application state, `re-structure` does too.
-In `re-structure`, your application db is just a data stucture that you create and initialize yourself.
-You can use Immutable.js, which makes rending more performant, but it's not required; you could use a regular JS object or any other data format you want.
+Your application db is just a data stucture that you create and initialize yourself.
+You can use Immutable.js, which makes rendering more performant, but it's not required; you could use a regular JS object or any other data structure you want.

 Once you initialize your db you have to register it with `re-structure` when bootstrapping your app: